 I don’t take advantage of all that Rock Creek Park has to offer nearly as often as I should.
 Encompassing over 1,700 acres and sprawling gloriously through Northwest DC, it’s one of the largest natural urban parks in the nation.
-It contains miles of great hiking and biking trails, a nature center, historic sights like Peirce Mill, tennis courts that host an annual major tournament, the Carter Barron amphitheater, a horse center, and of course, the National Zoo.
+It contains miles of great hiking trails, paved paths for cycling, a nature center, historic sights like Peirce Mill, tennis courts that host an annual major tournament, the Carter Barron amphitheater, the Horse Center, and of course, the National Zoo.

 We visit the Zoo plenty, but besides a few short hikes, it had been a year or so since we’d been there for much else.
 That is, until this past Saturday when we planned an outing to the Rock Creek Park Horse Center to visit the equine residents, see the stables, and surprise the kids with pony rides.
 We knew from previous experience that the rides were more than just the usual few laps around a ring; these take children on a 15-minute jaunt through the Rock Creek woods.